 The greatest single factor that determines the success of our band program is having a positive attitude.
 This is a powerful tool in dealing with others.
 A positive attitude is critical to the successful transformation of a group of musicians into a band.
 Make the most of every rehearsal and performance.
 Work to solve any problems you encounter; merely complaining won’t change anything.
 Share positive suggestions with someone in charge.
 We each have the power to make the band better; that should be our primary goal.

-All band students will wear their band T-shirts when participating in an organized fundraisers to ensure the public’s understanding that this is legitimate non-profit fundraising.
-Unacceptable behavior, as determined by the Director’s standards, may result in the student being barred from participating in certain future fundraising events.
-APS dress code rules always apply.
+All band students will wear their band T-shirts when participating in organized fundraisers to ensure the public’s understanding that this is legitimate non-profit fundraising.
+Unacceptable behavior, as determined by the Directors' standards, may result in the student being barred from participating in certain future fundraising events.
 Uniform standards of dress and care are explained on the other pages of this site.

 The Eldorado High School band program strictly follows the APS published medication policy.
 Please refer to the Eldorado High School handbook for further details.

-The student and his/her parents must notify the Director of any conflicts at least 2 WEEKS prior to any band engagement, The Director will determine whether or not the absence will be considered excused.
+TThe student and/or their adult must notify the Director of any conflicts at least 2 WEEKS prior to any band engagement.
+The Director will determine whether or not the absence will be considered excused.
 An excused Absence form can be found on the band website, or a copy can be obtained from the Director.

 Emergency and Illness Absences

 The Director will consider emergencies and special circumstances.
-If you are sick and cannot attend a performance, you MUST notify the director by placing a call to his office (296-4871 Ext.
-35066) or sending an email before the performance.
-Students who miss a performance are responsible for requesting make-up assignments from the Director.
+If you are sick and cannot attend a performance, you MUST notify Mr. Sayre by placing a call to his office (296-4871 Ext.
+35066) or sending an email to him BEFORE the performance. (firstname.lastname@example.org) Students who miss a performance are responsible for requesting make-up assignments from the Director.

 GRADING PROCEDURES AND BREAKDOWN

-30% TESTS AND QUIZZES – 30% of the six-week grade will be based on tests and quizzes
+30% - TESTS AND QUIZZES – 30% of the quarter grade will be based on tests and quizzes

-40% PARTICIPATION AND DAILY GRADES – 40% of the six-week grade will be based on daily grades including being on time to events, class work, sectionals, preparedness for class, having necessary supplies, and being an active participant in rehearsal.
+40% - PARTICIPATION AND DAILY GRADES – 40% of the quarter grade will be based on daily grades including being on time to events, class work, sectionals, preparedness for class, having necessary supplies, and being an active participant in rehearsal.

-30% PERFORMANCES – 30% of the six-week grade will be based on concert attendance and concert participation. (being on time, being helpful with set-up / tear-down, being a good audience member, etc.…)
+30% - PERFORMANCES – 30% of the quarter grade will be based on concert attendance and concert participation. (being on time, being helpful with set-up / tear-down, being a good audience member, etc.…)

-The final product of band class is the performance.
+In most cases the final product of band class is the performance.
 It is critical to the entire band that every member attends every performance.
 Read the performance calendar for this school year carefully and keep these dates clear!
-Unexcused absences are treated very seriously and will result in the following grade deduction.
+Unexcused absences are treated very seriously and will likely result in a grade deduction as determined by the directors.

-Each student is a valuable member of his/her band and will be expected to attend and participate at every public appearance of that ensemble.
+Each student is a valuable member of their band and will be expected to attend and participate at every public appearance of that ensemble.

 Band is a performing arts course.